zilishen/documentation/content/nginx-one/how-to/nginx-configs/add-file.md

 1. Select **Edit Configuration**.
 1. In the **Edit Configuration** window that appears, select **Add File**.

-You now have four options, described in the sections which follow.
+You now have multiple options, described in the sections which follow.

 ### New Configuration File